Particle rolling MCMC with double-block sampling: Theoretical justification

-Theoretical justifications of double (forward and backward) block sampling with the conditional SMC update proposed in Section \ref{sec: Marginalized block sampling tools} are provided.
+In this section, we provide theoretical justifications of our proposed algorithm in Section \ref{sec: Marginalized block sampling tools}.
 We prove that our posterior density is obtained as a marginal density of the artificial target density.